Maui Activities & Restaurants

 Farmers’ Markets

 Upcountry Farmers Market in Lower Kula is very very nice.
 We buy organic veggies, fruits, coffee, honey…. and a great variety of prepared food.
 Go early… 7am to get first choice.
-Tama has a stand and sells cup of her award-winning coffee, kulabeans.
-And Jamie is the only one selling the freshest fish you have ever eaten, usually mahi or ahi (tuna), sold out by 8!
-There is another market on Wednesday at 17 Omaopio Rd at Waipuna Chapel.
-Maui Swap Meet in Kahului.
+Jamie is the only one selling the freshest fish you have ever eaten, usually mahi or ahi (tuna), sold out by 8!
+There is another market on Wednesday at 17 Omaopio Rd at Waipuna Chapel and the same day at Po’okela Church in Makawao.

 Luaus and More

 You can compare the different Luaus and reserve directly on Tom’s Barefoot.
 Luaus are very touristic but also very appreciated.
-The two most famous ones are: the Old Lahaina Luau (Hawaiian) and the Feast at Lele (Tahitian).
+The most famous one is: the Old Lahaina Luau (Hawaiian) which will reopen in 2024.

 You have children with you (or not) and want to see the sea creatures, go to the Maui Ocean Center, very nice aquariums.
 And next to the aquarium is the Maui Golf Sports Park.
 Visit the Lavender Farm, Surfing Goat Dairy, Flower Farm, also a Farm Stand, fun to go at pumpkin time!!!
 And you can learn more about bees, pick your own organic vegetables and buy the best cow and goat yogurts and eggs in Kula at mauibees.
 Get a tour and Luncheon at the O’o Farm, pick your salad, visit the coffee farm while your lunch is prepared (recommended by guests).

 Visit the Haliimaile Distilling Company and next to it Makai Glass Maui.
 If you go upstairs you can watch from the balcony some glass art work being done as well as ask questions to the artist.
-Also we have some guests who highly recommend taking a class on how to make your own glass blown souvenir in Kahului at Moana Glass.
 Other option: rent a 1957 Porsche 356 Speedster Convertible, why not!

 And no, our house is not for sale 😉 (we have been asked before) but if you are interested in a Maui property or have questions about real estate, we recommend Angelynn Bair Realtor (S) at The Maui Real Estate Team, 808-268-8320.